TrevorKlar/TrevorKlar.github.io/_pages/about.md

   - /about.html
 ---

 Hello all you wonderful people!
-Welcome to my website, head over to [my Blog](/year-archive/),that's where all the cool stuff is.
+Welcome to my website, head over to [my Blog](/year-archive/), that's where all the cool stuff is.